 Related: You can see how I use a toothpick to remove the pits in our Easy Fresh Cherry Pie recipe.Print

 Cherry jam recipe with yellow cherries.
 No pectin is needed.

 - Yield: 1 jar 1x

 - 2 kilos yellow cherries

-Wash the cherries, remove their stalks and stones (either with Oxo Good Grips Cherry Pitter or by cutting them in half).
+- Wash the cherries, remove their stalks and stones.
 Put the cherries in a large pot.
-Then pour sugar on them and wait it 5 hours.
-You can do this step overnight.
+Then pour sugar on them and wait 5 hours.
+You can do this overnight.
 At the end of this time, you’ll see that all sugar is dissolved and cherries release their water.
 That’s why we don’t need to add extra water.

-If your cherries are too soft, then after it boils for about 10 minutes, take the cherries from the sherbet with a strainer and keep boling the sherbet until it reaches the right consistency. ıf you boil the cherries with its sherbet for the whole time, cherries will be overcooked and all mashed.
+- If your cherries are too soft, then after it boils for about 10 minutes, take the cherries from the sherbet with a strainer and keep boiling the sherbet until it reaches the right consistency.
+If you boil the cherries with its sherbet for the whole time, cherries will be overcooked and all mashed.
 Then add the cherries and boil them for a few minutes more.
 And add lemon juice.
 Let it cool.